Gigas002/DoujinDownloader/README.md

 # DoujinDownloader

 Simple app on **.NET 6.0** to create and support your local doujins repo.
+Auto downloading through [gallery-dl](https://github.com/mikf/gallery-dl) is planned for 2.1 release.

-Now only creates file with `uri` list, that you can use with, for example, [HitomiDownloader](https://github.com/KurtBestor/Hitomi-Downloader-issues).
+Now only creates file with `url` list, that you can use with, for example, [gallery-dl](https://github.com/mikf/gallery-dl) or [HitomiDownloader](https://github.com/KurtBestor/Hitomi-Downloader-issues).

 ![Icon](DoujinDownloader/Resources/icon.png)